 Where First Gas is not the Metering Owner at any Receipt, Delivery or Bi-directional Point used by the Requesting Party:

-the Requesting Party shall first exercise whatever contractual rights (including as a purchaser or transferee of Gas at the relevant point) to procure any unscheduled testing of the Metering; and
+the Requesting Party shall first exercise whatever contractual rights (including as a purchaser or transferee of Gas at the relevant point) it has to procure any unscheduled testing of the Metering; and

-only where the Requesting Party is unable to procure the unscheduled testing pursuant to part (a) of this section 5.4, shall it request First Gas to use whatever contractual rights First Gas may have in relation to the Metering Owner to procure the unscheduled testing provided that the Requesting Party reimbursea First Gas for all costs it incurs in procuring that unscheduled testing.
+only where the Requesting Party is unable to procure the unscheduled testing pursuant to part (a) of this section 5.4, shall it request First Gas to use whatever contractual rights First Gas may have in relation to the Metering Owner to procure the unscheduled testing provided that the Requesting Party reimburses First Gas for all costs it incurs in procuring that unscheduled testing.

 Energy Quantity Reports

+Subject to:

-Subject to the Metering Owner (where not First Gas) making available all the data that First Gas requires, First Gas will produce daily delivery reports (DDRs) and hourly delivery reports (HDRs) in accordance with sections 5.6 to 5.7 and make those reports available on OATIS in accordance with the timings set out in Schedule Two.
+the Metering Owner (where not First Gas) making available all the data that First Gas requires, First Gas will produce daily delivery reports (DDRs) and hourly delivery reports (HDRs) in accordance with sections 5.6 to 5.7; and

+Shippers making available their daily delivery quantities, First Gas will produce a DDR (but not an HDR) for each Delivery Point to which section 5.2 applies,

+and make those DDRs and HDRs available on OATIS in accordance with the timings set out in Schedule Two.

 First Gas will produce separate DDRs and HDRs for each meter forming part of Metering and for the aggregate quantities of Gas injected or taken:

-for Metering monitored by telemetry or SCADA, not less frequently than each Business Day for all previous Days in the current Month; and
+where Metering is monitored by telemetry or SCADA, each Day for all previous Days in the current Month; and

 for all other Metering, at the end of each Month for all Days of that Month.

 Each DDR and HDR shall be in the format agreed by First Gas and Shippers.
 Unless all Shippers agree in writing, the agreed format may be changed only using the provisions of section 17.
-For each Day or Hour (respectively), DDRs and HDRs may include the following information:
+For each Day or Hour (respectively), DDRs and HDRs will include the following information:

 the name and identification number (as determined by First Gas) of the Receipt, Delivery or Bi-directional Point;